 Fashion Open Studio presents Showcase with a Difference

-Fashion Revolution’s mentoring and showcasing initiative Fashion Open Studio supports designers, textile artists, and small fashion brands who are creating innovative solutions to social and environmental problems in the fashion industry.
-Last month we hosted a Showcase With a Difference.
-This was an exhibition that featured 10 designers who were focused on purpose and product.
-This showcase provided insight into how the clothes featured in the show were made and helped us understand why these designers are refusing to conform to the industry’s poor practices.
-It was intended to change how we think about clothes and the purpose and processes behind them.
-A series of workshops and events brought the installation to life.
-They demonstrated how clothes can be made locally, foster community, encourage well-being, and promote positivity, as well as how equitable business models that value people and the environment were possible.
+Fashion Revolution’s mentoring and showcasing initiative, Fashion Open Studio, supports designers, textile artists, and small fashion brands in creating innovative solutions to social and environmental problems in the fashion industry.
+Last month, we hosted a Showcase With a Difference.
+This was an exhibition that featured ten designers who were focused on purpose and product.
+This showcase provided insight into how the clothes featured were made and helped us understand why these designers refuse to conform to the industry’s poor practices.

 Revival London

 “My goal is to promote more sustainable, conscious, and circular ways of creating and using fashion so that people can still enjoy clothes and accessories while not causing harm to the environment.”
 It was intended to change how we think about clothes and the purpose and processes behind them.
 A series of workshops and events brought the installation to life.
-They demonstrated how clothes can be made locally, foster community, encourage well-being, and promote positivity, as well as how equitable business models that value people and the environment were possible.
+They demonstrated how clothes can be made locally, foster community, encourage well-being, and promote positivity, and how equitable business models that value people and the environment were possible.

 Ancilla